barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 server-id
 : This optional setting allows for the administrator of the server to override the default server identification.
-The default is `icecast` followed by a version number and most will not care to change it however this setting will change that.
+The default is `icecast` followed by a version number and most will not care to change it however this setting will allow this.
+It is not recommended to use this setting, unless you have very good reasons and know what you are doing.

 The following shows how you can specify the listening settings for the server.